 Round Down to the Nearest Cent

 If the thousandths’ value of a certain number is < 5, then, according to general rounding rules, you round down to the nearest cent.
-However, the term round down to the nearest cent can also mean that all thousandths in between 1 and 9 are rounded down by removing all the digits to the right after the second decimal place.
+However, the term round down to the nearest cent means that all thousandths in between 1 and 9 are rounded down by removing all the digits to the right after the second decimal place.

 Make sure to understand that any rounded amount of money has always the same value as the amount you started with, but its value is less exact.